 Shall be the custodian of all monies collected on behalf of the Association and deposit all of said funds in a financial institution in the name of the California Clerk of the Board of Supervisors Association and ensure that the President and Vice President are listed as signatories on said account.

-Shall use said funds to pay the obligations of the Association as set forth in the approved Association Budget, and approved by the Chair of the Executive Committee.
+Shall use said funds to pay the obligations of the Association as set forth in the approved Association Budget and approved by the Chair of the Executive Committee.

 Shall maintain control of any special funds as referred to in Article XIII.